-

 Available in Classic and VPC

-This guide describes initial settings and brief instructions for the Object Storage CLI, which is compatible with the Amazon S3 CLI.
+This guide describes initial settings and brief instructions for Object Storage CLI, which is compatible with Amazon S3 CLI.

 Initial settings

-It describes how you can install and authenticate the Object Storage CLI to use it.
+It describes how you can install and authenticate Object Storage CLI to use it.

 pip install awscli==1.15.85